zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 If you would like to try it out open the index.html file in your browser.

-Now let's create the react side of our application.
+Now let's create the React side of our application.

 ## Building Our React Interface